Apple A12X: Design

 The A12X and A12Z feature an Apple-designed 64-bit ARMv8.3-A octa-core CPU, with four high-performance cores called Vortex and four energy-efficient cores called Tempest.
 The Vortex cores are a 7-wide decode out-of-order superscalar design, while the Tempest cores are a 3-wide decode out-of-order superscalar design.
 The Tempest cores are based on Apple's Swift cores from the Apple A6, and are similar in performance to ARM Cortex-A73 CPU cores.
 It is Apple's first SoC with an octa core CPU.

 The A12X integrates an Apple-designed 7-core graphics processing unit (GPU), with twice the graphics performance of the A10X.
 The A12Z has an 8-core GPU, one more core than the A12X, enabling better performance in 4K video editing, rendering, and augmented reality.
 Embedded in the A12X and A12Z is the M12 motion coprocessor.
 The A12Z additionally features tuned performance controllers and a better thermal architecture compared to the A12X, which potentially allows for higher clock speeds.
 The A12X and A12Z include dedicated neural network hardware that Apple calls a "next-generation Neural Engine".
 This neural network hardware, which is the same as found in the A12, can perform up to 5 trillion operations per second.

 The A12X and A12Z are manufactured by TSMC using a 7 nm FinFET process, and it contains 10 billion transistors vs. the 6.9 billion on the A12.
 The A12X is paired with 4 GB of LPDDR4X memory in the third-generation 12.9" iPad Pro and the first-generation 11" iPad Pro, or 6 GB in the 1 TB storage configurations.
 The A12Z is paired with 6 GB of LPDDR4X RAM in the fourth-generation 12.9" iPad Pro and the second-generation 11" iPad Pro.

 The A12X has video codec encoding support for HEVC and H.264.
 It has decoding support for HEVC, H.264, MPEG‑4, and Motion JPEG.

+The A12X was designed with eight GPU cores, but Apple disabled one core to improve manufacturing yields and increase the number of usable chips produced from each silicon wafer, reducing production costs.
+When the A12Z Bionic was introduced, it used the same chip design as the A12X but with the eighth GPU core enabled after manufacturing yields had improved.